ACherepkov1989/android_kernel_sony_msm8994_kitakami/memory_prof/README.txt

       See `simple_free' for an example of how this can be used.

+    o `op' == simple_profile

+      When `op' == simple_profile, we iterate through all buffers previously allocated with `simple_alloc' until we find one with a matching alloc_id.
+We profile the first one we find with the same algorithm as `op' == alloc.

+      The following remaining fields are defined:

+          alloc_id

     o `op' == simple_free

       When `op' == simple_free, an ION_IOC_FREE will be performed on